SAP/cf-cli-smsi-plugin/README.md

 ## CF Community Plugin Repository

-Hopefully the ServiceManagement CF CLI Plugin will soon be available on the CF Community Repository.
+ServiceManagement CF CLI Plugin is available on the CF Community Repository.
 To install the latest available version of the ServiceManagement CLI Plugin execute the following:

-`cf install-plugin ServiceManagement`
+`cf install-plugin service-management`

 If you do not have the community repository in your CF CLI you can add it first by executing: